gbass2/UNCC-Miscellaneous/C++/uno/README.md

 Designed and coded a terminal based UNO game that implements the base UNO rules.
+It implemets creating player's hands, shuffling the deck, managing the players and their deck, and outputing to the terminal.